Do you ever wonder what a business owner or manager should be spending their time on?

 I remember going around on an inspection one time with the owner of a healthcare practice.

 He was a fantastic doctor - highly trained.
-But he wasn’t an MBA or trained executive.
+But he didn't have a business degree, or any business background.
 And so things that didn’t really matter much stood out like a sore thumb to him, while in the same breath he ignored the important mistakes his team were making.

-If your receptionists are being very chatty with each other - sharing gossip and laughing...but they’re ALSO getting their work done, there’s no point in reprimanding them.
+For example, if your receptionists are being very chatty with each other - sharing jokes and laughing...but they’re ALSO getting their work done, there’s no point in reprimanding them.

 It will only lower their morale and prevent teamwork.
 After all, do you really want a company culture of silent gloom??

-But conversely, when serious activities are being neglected because the staff remember responsible doesn’t like them - that is the sort of thing an executive inspection should catch.
+But conversely, when serious activities are being neglected because the team member responsible doesn’t like doing them - that is the sort of thing an executive inspection should catch.

 Here are a few other rules to follow: